emqx/blog/en/202201/testing-mqtt-5-with-the-mqtt-client.md

 Before using MQTT X v1.7.0 to test the features of MQTT 5.0, we first need to get an MQTT Broker that supports MQTT 5.0.

-This article will use the public MQTT 5.0 Broker provided by [EMQ X Cloud](https://www.emqx.com/en/cloud) with the MQTT X client for testing.
-As a fully managed cloud-native MQTT 5.0 message service, EMQ X Cloud can quickly create an MQTT Broker instantly in minutes and fully supports MQTT 5.0.
+This article will use the public MQTT 5.0 Broker provided by [EMQX Cloud](https://www.emqx.com/en/cloud) with the MQTT X client for testing.
+As a fully managed cloud-native MQTT 5.0 message service, EMQX Cloud can quickly create an MQTT Broker instantly in minutes and fully supports MQTT 5.0.
 It is also the world's first fully managed MQTT 5.0 public cloud service.

 Start a 30-day free trial: [fully managed cloud-native MQTT message service](https://www.emqx.com/en/cloud)